On lower bounds for the bias-variance trade-off: General lower bounds on the variance

-where $B'(\theta)$ denotes the derivative of the bias with respect to $\theta.$ The basic idea is that if the bias is small, we cannot have $B'(\theta)\leq -1/2$ everywhere, so there must be a parameter $\theta^*$ such that $V(\theta^*)\geq 1/(4F(\theta^*)).$ The constant $-1/2$ could be replaced of course by any other number in $(-1,0)$.
+Given an upper bound on the bias, the goal is to find a lower bound on the variance.
+For parametric models, the natural candidate is the Cram\'er-Rao lower bound.
+Given a statistical model with real parameter $\theta \in \Theta \subseteq \Rb,$ and an estimator $\wh \theta$ with bias $B(\theta):=E_\theta[\wh \theta]-\theta,$ variance $V(\theta):=\Var_\theta(\wh \theta),$ and Fisher information $F(\theta),$ the Cram\'er-Rao lower bound states that $V(\theta) \geq \frac{(1+B'(\theta))^2}{F(\theta)},$ where $B'(\theta)$ denotes the derivative of the bias with respect to $\theta.$ The basic idea is that if the bias is small, we cannot have $B'(\theta)\leq -1/2$ everywhere, so there must be a parameter $\theta^*$ such that $V(\theta^*)\geq 1/(4F(\theta^*)).$ The constant $-1/2$ could be replaced of course by any other number in $(-1,0)$.
 There are various extensions of the Cram\'er-Rao lower bound to multivariate and semi-parametric settings \cite{MR1836577}.
 Although the Cram\'er-Rao lower bound seems to provide a straightforward path to lower bounds on the bias-variance trade-off, the imposed regularity conditions make this approach problematic for nonparametric and high-dimensional models.
 For example, when the parameter space is the set of $s$-sparse vectors, this is not an open set and it is unclear how to define the gradient of the bias function or the Fisher information.

 Instead of trying to fix the shortcomings of the Cram\'er-Rao lower bound for complex statistical models, we derive a number of inequalities that bound the change of expectation with respect to two different distributions by the variance and one of the four standard divergence measures: total variation, Hellinger distance, Kullback-Leibler divergence and the $\chi^2$-divergence.
 As we will see later, these inequalities are much better suited for nonparametric problems as no notion of differentiability of the distribution with respect to the parameter is required.
 Moreover, the Cram\'er-Rao lower bound reappears by taking a suitable limit.